 Many activities and tours are also about the same price as high season but there are some deals.

-Flight prices can vary so keep an eye out for lower fares and book in advance.
+Flight prices can vary so look for lower fares and book in advance.
 Being flexible with your travel dates is important too.

 It is Easy to Get Around